-As a general rule, KACALP's employees are not permitted to purchase and sell for their own accounts marketable securities in the industry sectors in which KACALP's pooled investment vehicles primarily invest (i.e. energy and renewable infrastructure companies).
-Policies and procedures have been designed to ensure that any employee personal securities transactions do not disadvantage KACALP's clients.
-These procedures require pre-clearance of all personal trades by employees in securities (other than open-end mutual funds, U.S. government securities, exchange traded funds, and various money market instruments) and require employees to represent an intent to hold the securities for at least 90 days.
-Neither KACALP nor its employees may enter trades on behalf of their own account or any account over which they have control or in which they have a beneficial interest if, in KACALP's judgment, such trade would cause them or any such account to benefit from any trade entered into or being contemplated on behalf of any client of KACALP or cause the accounts of any such clients to be disadvantaged.
+As a general rule, Kayne's employees are not permitted to purchase and sell for their own accounts securities in the asset classes in which Kayne is generally active, including but not limited to the equity and debt securities of energy and power infrastructure (i.e. midstream) companies.
+Policies and procedures have been designed to ensure that any employee personal securities transactions do not disadvantage Kayne's clients.
+These procedures require pre-clearance of all personal trades by employees in securities (other than open-end mutual funds that are not advised or sub-advised by the Firm, U.S. government securities, exchange traded funds that track multiple securities, and various money market instruments) and require employees to represent an intent to hold the securities for at least 90 days.
+Neither Kayne nor its employees may enter trades on behalf of their own account or any account over which they have control or in which they have a beneficial interest if, in Kayne's judgment, such trade would cause them or any such account to benefit from any trade entered into or being contemplated on behalf of any client of Kayne or cause the accounts of any such clients to be disadvantaged.